The artifact layer is where software trust happens

-Monzo has strong pipeline security controls – scanners that catch known vulnerabilities in code and dependencies.
-But pipeline scanning runs after a package has already been resolved by your build tooling.
-Cloudsmith operates upstream of all of that, blocking at the registry level before a dependency ever reaches your pipelines.
+Monzo's pipeline security controls catch known vulnerabilities in code and dependencies.
+But those controls run after your build tooling has already resolved a package ; after it's in the environment.
+Cloudsmith operates upstream of that point, enforcing policy at the registry before a dependency reaches any pipeline or cluster.

 Your current positionOpen-source dependencies enter your 1,600+ microservices before your scanning tools see them.

-With CloudsmithCloudsmith scans and blocks at the point of ingestion – before a package reaches your Kubernetes clusters or your pipelines.
+With CloudsmithCloudsmith scans and blocks at the point of ingestion based on rules you set – before a package reaches your Kubernetes clusters or your pipelines.

 Your current positionSecurity policy is applied inconsistently across Go, Python, JavaScript, Rust, Kotlin, Docker, Helm, and Terraform.